minibits-cash/minibits_wallet/README.md

 Backup and recovery
 - [x] Local append-only backup of all ecash in a database separate from wallet storage
-- [x] Export wallet backup with ecash, mints, contacts and recent transactions [✨ New!]
+- [x] Export wallet backup with ecash, mints, contacts and recent transactions
 - [x] Recovery of ecash using 12 words menmonic phrase in case of lost device
-- [x] Recovery by importing wallet backup [✨ New!]
+- [x] Recovery by importing wallet backup
 - [x] Move wallet address from another device using the seed phrase
 - [x] Recover wallet in case spent ecash remains in the wallet
 - [x] Retry transaction after recoverable errors